thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 http://www.tonymacx86.com/hp-probook/69472-battery-manager-fix-boot-without-batteries.html

 ### Known issues:

 - Most DSDTs need to be patched in order to work properly with OS X.

+- OS X does not deal well with dual-batteries: Consider SSDT-BATC, which will combine two batteries to a single battery.

 ### Change Log:

+2016-05-31 v1.70.0

+- added SSDT-BATC.dsl which allows multiple batteries to be dealt with as a single ACPI battery

+- changed the code that responds to battery notifications so it is not sensitive to incorrect remove/add flags

+- misc cleanup

+2015-12-30 v1.60.5

+- Fixed bug with zero length dictionary (ACPI-based configuration)

+- correct capacities only if non-zero

+- change StartupDelay to 0ms

+2015-11-09 v1.60.4

+- added configurable StartupDelay

+- changed default StartupDelay from 500ms to 50ms

+2015-10-29 v1.60.3

+- Add correction for capacities that don't conform to OS X expectations (CurrentCapacity<=MaxCapacity<=DesignCapacity)'

 2015-09-30 v1.60